GBIF-Sweden/gbif-se/pages/data-fika.md

 Email [lena.thole@nrm.se](mailto:lena.thole@nrm.se) or [gbif@nrm.se](mailto:gbif@nrm.se) with *Data Fika* in the subject line to be added to the invitation list.
 You will receive calendar invitations with the zoom link, and the materials after each session.

-Participation is free and no preparation is needed — for the hands-on parts it helps to have R or Python installed, but you can also just watch.
+Participation is free and no preparation is needed.

+Help us spread the word — download the [Data Fika flyer](/uploads/data-fika-flyer.pdf) (PDF) and share it with colleagues or pin it up by the coffee machine.

 ## Programme 2026/27